9 strategies for financial services transformation

 What it takes:

 What it means: Your enterprise is only as safe as its least-secure app or integration, so keeping private data safe needs to be a central part of your business strategy.
-Leading content services platforms provide all the best practices in security by providing must-haves like automated data classification, records and retention management, data encryption, role-based controls and more.
+Leading ECM solutions improve security by providing must-haves such as automated data classification, records and retention management, data encryption, role-based controls and more.

 What it takes:

-What it means: The pace of change in the financial world demands constant evolution and adjustments in its technology, so keep an eye to the horizon for new forks in the road.
+What it means: The pace of change in the financial world demands constant evolution and adjustments, so keep an eye to the horizon for new forks in the road.

 What it takes: